Assaf Granit

+Biography

+Granit was born in the Rasco neighborhood of Jerusalem.
+His parents were native-born Israelis of Polish Jewish descent who Hebraized their surname "Guterman".
+He grew up in the Nayot neighborhood and attended the Denmark High School in his hometown, where he earned the nickname "Buffalo" which sticks with him to this day.

+Granit initially served in the army as a combat soldier in the paratroopers brigade.
+After sustaining an injury during training, he was reassigned to serve as a medic instructor.

 Career

 Shabour

 He opened the restaurant in September 2019.
-In October 2019, Forbes named in one of the trendiest new restaurants in Paris.
+In October 2019, Forbes named it one of the trendiest new restaurants in Paris.
 In November, Granit won a major award from the French culinary magazine Le Fooding.
 In December 2019, the restaurant was named the best restaurant in the French capital by Le Figaroscope, published by the French daily Le Figaro.
 In January 2021, Shabour received a Michelin star and Serena Williams, among other celebrities, enjoyed a meal there.

 Other restaurants

 Granit owns and operates other restaurants including Balagan (Paris, opened 2017), the Palomar (London), Sella (Saint Barthelemy, opened 2022) and Machneyuda (Israel, opened 2009).
 He owns other restaurants with business partner Uri Navon as well.
 Granit was born and trained in Jerusalem.

 Other projects

 In November 2020, Granit won the tender to open six restaurants to feed approximately 3000 employees at the Wix campus in Tel Aviv.
 The campus is set to open in 2022 and Granit's team won the tender to provide all of their meals.